The top 5 mobile security threats

 3. Useful apps with unwanted information leakage.
 Many applications installed for legitimate uses, can still result in misappropriation of information, such as the extraction of contacts from telephone, Crowley said.

 4. Banking malware.
 Kaspersky Lab Senior Malware Analyst Roman Unuchek sees banking malware as an ongoing mobile security threat.
 Cybercriminals use phishing windows to overlap banking apps and steal credentials from mobile banking customers, he said.
 They also can overlap other apps and steal credit card details.
-Furthermore, they can steal incoming Mobile transaction numbers (mTans) and even redirect calls.
+Furthermore, they can steal incoming mobile transaction authentication number (mTans) and even redirect calls.

 [Cybercriminals are adding file-encrypting features to traditional mobile banking trojans, creating hybrid threats that can steal sensitive information and lock user files at the same time.